dataserver/calendar_wallpaper/README.md

 # 📅 Calendar Wallpaper Generator

-A Python application that generates beautiful calendar images with your events and optionally sets them as your desktop wallpaper.
+A Python application that generates calendar images with your events and optionally sets them as your desktop wallpaper.
 Comes with both a **command-line interface** and a **graphical user interface (GUI)** for easy event management.

 GUI